Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

    }

 ### Podman Image
-A container image suitable for users should be available in a container image registry accessible from the UAN.
+1. Place a container image suitable for users within a container image registry accessible from the UAN.

 ## Configuring with Configuration Framework Service (CFS)